seadowg/leave/README.md

 To install, simply clone or download the source and run the install.sh script provided.
 It will prompt you for your password as it copies files into /usr/bin.
 After its finished running you should be good to go!

+Note: leave listens for cancelations etc on port 65530 (which was chosen via a rigorous application process - in the end it turned out he was just the best man for job and he makes a mean paella) so it won't work if something else is using it.

 ##Commands

 Leave can be used in two ways.
 Firstly: